 The Hovawart is ideally suited for tracking, avalanche rescue, watchdogging, and defense situations.
 It has the ability to run easily over difficult terrain.
 It likes to hike and go backpacking.
 This breed is highly devoted and has a strong sense of territory and will not readily desert your property.

 Single, dense, long-haired, wavy coat lies flat.
 It is easy to groom.
 An occasional brushing and combing, taking extra care in the places where tangles might form, is all this breed needs.
 It is an average shedder.

 This is a very healthy breed.
-However an under active thyroid is wide spread in European lines; hip dysplasia is present in the breed; however, stringent breeding practices have kept this debilitating disease to a minimum.
+However an underactive thyroid is widespread in European lines; hip dysplasia is present in the breed; however, stringent breeding practices have kept this debilitating disease to a minimum.
+To help prevent the chance of hip or elbow dysplasia developing make sure your dog is on a healthy, well proportioned diet, and avoid excessive running and jumping while still a puppy as this can be hard on the developing joints.
 To minimize the risk of your Hovawart developing any hereditary health issues, you should buy a dog from a reputable breeder.

 This breed is not recommended for apartment life.
 It will do best with at least an average-sized yard.
 It prefers cool climates and can sleep outdoors.
 It is an outstanding watchdog, especially for stables, fields, and country houses.